To What's new? currently

 4 Sep 01:

-Against a backdrop of weaker regional markets, but helped by the reversal of the US$, NAV of the Apollo Asia Fund rose 4.9% in August, to a new high of US$118.35.
-See charts and comment on performance page.
+of the US$, NAV of the Apollo Asia Fund rose 4.9% in August, to a new high

 We sold the Land & General bonds, which we bought as a relatively straightforward US$ instrument for a high one-year return but had turned into a messy Malaysian muddle.
 The buyer may well have the better side of the bargain, since we sold at a large discount to the put-exercised obligation, and the company has abundant assets to pay all its debts in full - within six months, IMHO, but this may not happen under the present management.
 Meanwhile my confidence in the independence and the financial advice of the 'Independent Financial Adviser' PricewaterhouseCoopers is low, to put it mildly.
 (Personal diatribe on the local specifics and the broader global issues re accounting/consulting firms may be written later; I am delighted to see the US SEC taking action, but fear that the results will be far from adequate, given the magnitude of the problem.)
 Whatever the merits of the sale decision, I am relieved to have cut the exposure and eliminated a time-sink.
 The return on this investment was lousy, but we had been carrying it below cost so there was a small writeback.